-D. Research Object
+4. Research Object and Population

-The research objects used in this study are Non-Performed Financing or Non-Financing problems, All Financing with Shari'ah contracts, and policies and strategies for handling problematic financing at Islamic Commercial Banks in Indonesia from June 2014 to December 2018.
+The research objects used in this study are Non-Performed Financing or Non-Financing problems, All Financing with Shariah contracts, and policies and strategies for handling problematic financing at Islamic Commercial Banks in Indonesia from June 2014 to December 2018.
+The population of this research is all Islamic Commercial Banks registered with the Financial Services Authority as many as 13 banks as the bank data can be seen in table 2 above.

-E. Data Collection Techniques
+5. Data Collection Techniques